-For the Locked-in section of the Scheme, a contributor had to contribute at least 4% of base salary (before tax and excluding bonuses and allowances) until 1 April 2009, and at least 2% of base salary from 1 April 2009.
+For the Locked-in section of the Scheme, a contributor had to contribute at least 4% of base salary (before tax and excluding bonuses and allowances), and at least 2% of base salary from 1 April 2009.
 From 1 April 2013, the minimum employee contribution rate increased to 3%.

-Until 1 April 2009, an employer had to contribute at least 1% of base salary, increasing to 2% from 1 April 2009.
+Until 1 April 2009, an employer had to also contribute at least 1 percent net of base salary, increasing to 2 percent from 1 April 2009.
 Employer Superannuation Contribution Tax (ESCT) did not apply.
-From 1 April 2012, ESCT applied to employer contributions and from 1 April 2013 employers are required to contribute 3% of base salaries (including ESCT).
-Each year contributors are credited with an earnings rate, which is not less than 4%.
+From 1 April 2012, ESCT applied to employer contributions and from 1 April 2013 employers were required to contribute 3 percent of base salaries (including ESCT).